AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 # Get Your Whys In Alignment With Reality

-I am not happy with my current job situation.
+I am not happy with my current job situation, but I will always be grateful for it.
 It’s not a bad job by any means.
 I owe my entire career to this company, and the people who work there are as nice as can be.

 I have been working here for nearly four years.
 I feel like it’s time to move on though.